Tag Archives: Theology

 This presupposition of a Hebrew Bible is seen again in Matthew 23:35, where Jesus refers to the first and last martyrs in the O.T. as:

-“That upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias son of Barachias, who ye slew between the temple and the altar.”
+“That upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias son of Barachias, whom ye slew between the temple and the altar.”

 Abel is the first martyr recorded in Genesis 4, and Zacharias is the last martyr recorded in 2 Chronicles 24.
 Genesis is the first book in the Hebrew Bible, and 2 Chronicles is the last book in the Hebrew Bible.
 Again, Jesus’ words presuppose the Hebrew Bible, not the Greek Septuagint.